viniciusmss/Hate-Compare/README.md

 Focuses on showing text data preprocessing step by step.
 It makes use of helper functions in `utils.py` available in this repo.
 The data preprocessing in later notebooks is largely hidden under the hood due to fast.ai's API.

 **2. Training and Testing Classifier.**
-Aims to replicate Hemker (2018) and makes heavy use of helper function in `classifier_utils.py`.
-The notebooks demonstrates how Hemker's (2018) stated parameters do not yield a funtional classifier.
+Aims to replicate Hemker (2018) and makes heavy use of helper functions in `classifier_utils.py`.
+The notebooks demonstrates how the parameters reported by Hemker (2018) do not yield a funtional classifier.

 **3. Data Augmentation.** Augments the dataset according to Hemker's (2018) threshold augmentation procedure.
 Note that we use a slightly preprocessed version of the original dataset (available in the data folder) to facilitate augmentation.